The Judaica collection contains manuscripts and books in Jewish languages like Hebrew and Yiddish.

 Roughly 50% of the collection's titles are in Hebrew and the remaining titles are evenly distributed between Yiddish and other (primarily Western) languages.

 - ”The Copenhagen Maimonides” – a manuscript written and illuminated in 1348 in Catalonia.
-Moshe ben Maimon’s (Maimonides, approx 1135-1204) work Moreh Nevukhim (’Guidance for the perplexed’) is a chief work within Jewish (and Medieval) Aristotelian philosophy.
+Moshe ben Maimon’s (Maimonides, approximately 1135-1204) work Moreh Nevukhim (’Guidance for the perplexed’) is a chief work within Jewish (and Medieval) Aristotelian philosophy.
 It is by far the most famous manuscript in the collection, largely because of its wonderful illuminations (artwork).

 - The seven Hebrew biblical manuscripts (10 in total) which were acquired in connection with F. C. von Haven’s (1727-1763) Arabian journey.
 Several of these manuscripts are also decorated with beautiful illuminations.